John Dunlap: Biography

 Dunlap also printed items for Pennsylvania's revolutionary government.
 In 1777 he took over the printing of the Journals of the Continental Congress from Robert Aitken, but lost the contract in 1779 after printing in his newspaper a letter from Thomas Paine that leaked news of the secret French aid to the Americans.

 In 1784, Dunlap's paper became a daily with a new title: the North American and United States Gazette.
 It was not the first daily in the United States—The Pennsylvania Evening Post was the first in 1783—but it became the first successful daily.
 Within the same year that Dunlap began printing his daily, he was elected a member of the American Philosophical Society.

 Continuing to serve the changing needs of the government, Dunlap and his partner David Claypoole printed the Constitution of the United States 19 September 1787 for use by the Constitutional Convention, and later published it for the first time in The Pennsylvania Packet.

 Dunlap's major financial success came from real estate speculation.
 During the American Revolution, he bought property confiscated from Loyalists who refused to take Pennsylvania's new loyalty oath.
 After the war, he bought land in Kentucky.
 By 1795, when he was forty-eight, he was able to retire with a sizable estate.
-Retirement did not agree with him, however; according to his friend, Dr. Benjamin Rush, Dunlap became a drunkard in his final years.
 He died in Philadelphia.